 3. CHECKLIST: CARRY BAG OR PURSE

-ID ( always carry ID in case you are knocked unconscious, suffer stroke, etc..) emergency medical info (allergies, etc.) keys money and credit card phone & charger handkerchief (2) bandages or cloth wrap plantain powder (antibiotic and stops bleeding) water bottle dried food snack cloth shopping bag whistle for help Swiss Army knife pepper spray - https://www.instructables.com/Homemade-pepper-spray/ (have no idea if this works)
+ID ( always carry ID in case you are knocked unconscious, suffer stroke, etc..)
+ID for health emergency medical info (allergies, etc.) keys money and credit card phone & charger handkerchief (2) bandages or cloth wrap plantain powder (antibiotic and stops bleeding) water bottle dried food snack cloth shopping bag whistle for help safety scissors Swiss Army knife or similar device pepper spray - https://www.instructables.com/Homemade-pepper-spray/ (have no idea if this works)

 break stick in case of a pit bull attack (from personal experience)